apache/flink/docs/tutorials/datastream_api.md

 where 1> and 2> indicate which sub-task (i.e., thread) produced the output.

-You can also write to a text file

-{% highlight java %}
-stream.writeAsText("/path/to/file")
-{% endhighlight %}

-or a CSV file

-{% highlight java %}
-stream.writeAsCsv("/path/to/file")
-{% endhighlight %}

-or a socket

-{% highlight java %}
-stream.writeToSocket(host, port, SerializationSchema)
-{% endhighlight %}

-In production, commonly used sinks include Kafka as well as various databases and filesystems.
+In production, commonly used sinks include the StreamingFileSink, various databases, and several pub-sub systems.

 ### Debugging